 As stated in the protocol, appropriate sample sizes could not be estimated when the trial was being planned at the start of the COVID-19 pandemic.
-As the trial progressed, the Trial Steering Committee, blinded to the results of the study treatment comparisons, formed the view that sufficient patients should be enrolled to each comparison to provide at least 90% power at two-sided P=0.01 to detect a proportional reduction in 28-day mortality of 12.5%.
+On 27 April 2021, the Trial Steering Committee, whose members were unaware of the results of the trial comparisons, determined that, with over 9700 patients recruited to the casirivimab and imdevimab comparison and average daily recruitment of 4 patients, further recruitment was unlikely to increase the reliability of the results materially so should discontinue.
+At that point, the Trial Steering Committee estimated that once follow-up of all patients was complete there would be at least 90% power at two-sided P=0.01 to detect a proportional reduction in 28-day mortality of 20% in the seronegative patients and of 15% in the overall study population.